ellipsis/ellipsis/README.md

 ### Packages
 A package is any repo with files you want to symlink into `$ELLIPSIS_PATH` (typically `$HOME`).
-By default a given repo's non-hidden files (read: not beginning with a `.`) will naively be linked into place.
+By default all of a respository's non-hidden files (read: not beginning with a `.`) will naively be linked into place, with the exception of a few common text files (`README`s, `LICENSES`s, etc).

-Need to compile some libraries or download dependencies?
-Run various one-off scripts when you setup a new system?
-No problem :) You can customize every aspect of how ellipsis uses your package by adding an `ellipsis.sh` file to the root of your project and defining various hooks (using normal bash syntax).
+You can customize how ellipsis interacts with your package by adding an `ellipsis.sh` file to the root of your project.
 Here's an example of a complete `ellipsis.sh` file:

 ```bash
 #!/usr/bin/env bash
 ```

-Yep, that's it.
-If all you want to do is symlink some files into `$HOME`, adding an `ellipsis.sh` to your package is completely optional.
-Need more?
-Read on :)
+Yep, that's it :) If all you want to do is symlink some files into `$HOME`, adding an `ellipsis.sh` to your package is completely optional.
+But what if you need more?
+That's where hooks come in...

 ### Hooks
-Hooks allow you to customize how ellipsis interacts with your package.
-Say for instance you wanted to run the installer for your favorite zsh framework, you could define a `pkg.install` hook like this:
+Hooks allow you to control how ellipis interacts with your package, and how various commands are executed against your package.
+Say for instance you wanted to run the installer for your [favorite zsh framework](https://github.com/zeekay/zeesh), you could define a `pkg.install` hook like this:

 ```bash
 #!/usr/bin/env bash